Cheyelle Robins-Reti

-Cheyelle Robins-Reti (born 9 March 1997) is a New Zealand rugby union player.
-She has represented New Zealand in fifteens and sevens internationally.
+She has also represented New Zealand in fifteens, sevens and Rugby league internationally.
 She played for Hurricanes Poua before switching to play for Matatū in the Super Rugby Aupiki competition.
-She represents Waikato provincially.
+She has represents Waikato provincially.

 Early life

 Originally from Taranaki, Robins-Reti relocated to Perth with her mother and attended Aranmore Catholic College.
 She later moved to Hamilton and studied for a Bachelor of Sport and Exercise.
 She is from the Ngāti Ruanui iwi.

-Rugby career
+Rugby Union career

 2016–20

 Robins-Reti debuted for Waikato in 2016 and soon after made her debut for the Black Ferns Sevens at the 2017 USA Women's Sevens in Las Vegas.
 She played sevens in Japan for the Hokkaido Barbarians before she returned to New Zealand in 2019.

 In 2020, she played for the Possibles against the Probables in a Black Ferns trial match.
 She played for the Black Ferns against the New Zealand Barbarians at Waitākere.